KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

-Once the goal is extracted, $\text{LLM}_{\text{relation}}$ infers the object–object relations required for planning.
-These relations encode the structural organization of entities and directly constrain action applicability and ordering.
-For example, spatial and containment relations determine action feasibility (e.g., reachability or obstruction) and the preconditions that must hold prior to execution.
+After extracting the goal, $\text{LLM}_{\text{relation}}$ infers object–object relations needed for planning.
+These relations capture structural dependencies and constrain action feasibility and ordering (e.g., reachability or containment).
 Identifying these relations before action generation is therefore critical, as they define the structural constraints governing valid action sequences.
 This inference is grounded in $\mathcal{G}_{\text{relation}}$, yielding: